Hawkgirl (Kendra Saunders): Justice League of America

 Hawkgirl's main story arc in the early issues of Justice League of America Vol. 2 centered around her relationship with Red Arrow.
-Initially both were looking for a fling, but then found themselves in love, with Hawkgirl even meeting his daughter Lian, a result of his former romance with Cheshire.
+Initially both were looking for a fling, but then found themselves in love, with Hawkgirl even meeting his daughter Lian Harper, a result of his former romance with Cheshire.

 Their relationship became one of the major subplots of the series, with Black Canary's disapproval of the relationship bringing some tension to it.
 Additionally, Power Girl advised Red Arrow not to get involved with Hawkgirl, as she was destined to eventually return to Hawkman (Carter Hall).
 Despite everything the two started dating, with the Justice League later finding out after Red Tornado caught Hawkgirl and Red Arrow sleeping together.

 This was the beginning of a turbulent relationship, with past relationships, parenting, and the inability to express their feelings to each other causing problems.
 Red Arrow's constant pain due Cheshire's absence, and Hawkgirl conflicted feelings regarding Hawkman brought stress in their romance, causing the couple to fight regularly.
 Eventually the relationship dissolved and Red Arrow left the Justice League.

 While in a mission with the Justice League inside the Prison Planet, Hawkgirl discovered another ability provided by the Nth Metal, the power to weaken forces drawn from the fabric of space-time.
 Thus, Kendra was the only member not affected by Kanjar Ro, enabling her to fight against the villain and rescue her friends.
 Hawkgirl then left the Justice League due to injuries sustained in Final Crisis.

 Blackest Night

 In Blackest Night #1, Kendra is shown having an argument with Hawkman over whether or not to visit Jean Loring's grave with the Atom.
 As the two heroes quarrel, the reanimated corpses of Ralph and Sue Dibny, now members of the Black Lantern Corps, enter Hawkman's sanctuary.
 The Black Lanterns attack, Sue impaling Hawkgirl on a spear.
 Ralph taunts Hawkman, telling him that Hawkgirl never loved him; a claim she refutes with her dying breath.
-Hawkman is killed shortly afterward, and both heroes are reanimated as Black Lanterns by Black Hand himself.
+Hawkman is killed shortly afterward, and both heroes are reanimated as Black Lanterns by Black Hand.

 During the battling at Coast City, the Atom is chosen by the Indigo Tribe to be more effective against Nekron's forces.
 The Atom tells Indigo-1 to keep his involvement in the deployment of the troops a secret, and asks that she help him find a way to legitimately resurrect Hawkman and Hawkgirl.
 In the final battle, the duo are transformed by Hal Jordan into the White Lantern Corps and upon Nekron's destruction, they are both resurrected.
 Hawkgirl says she remembers all her past lives, then unmasks to reveal herself to be Shiera, she and Carter joyfully reuniting.